Gas excitation of post-starburst galaxies at 0.6 < z < 1.3: Analysis

 \subsection{CO(5-4) emission}

 To produce the velocity-integrated CO(5-4) line maps for our targets, we first determined the optimal spectral range over which to integrate the spectra.
 This was done through an iterative procedure, following an approach similar to that described in \cite{Zanella2023}.
-We modeled the emission in the \textit{uv} plane as an elliptical Gaussian, fitting channel by channel across all four sidebands with the GILDAS task \texttt{uv\_fit}.
+We modeled the emission in the \textit{uv} plane\footnote{We performed the entire analysis, including flux measurements, in the \textit{uv} plane.
+Being based on the raw interferometric visibilities, it does not require image reconstruction or deconvolution, avoiding biases and artefacts introduced during imaging and cleaning, and allowing us to fully account for the spatial frequencies sampled by the array, as well as the instrumental resolution and sensitivity.} as an elliptical Gaussian, fitting channel by channel across all four sidebands with the GILDAS task \texttt{uv\_fit}.
 Our sources are expected to be unresolved and the size of the elliptical Gaussian is indeed consistent with the beam size.
 Nevertheless, we chose to adopt an extended model rather than a point source, to ensure consistency with the analysis of the low-$J$ CO emission, which in several cases is spatially resolved (Section \ref{subsec:co21}).
-We verified that using a point-source model would yield CO(5–4) integrated fluxes and upper limits that are, on average, about 1.5 times fainter than those obtained with the Gaussian model.
+We verified that using a point-source model yields CO(5–4) integrated fluxes and upper limits that are, on average, 1.5 times fainter.
 However, this difference does not affect our conclusions.